 The highs were so fierce that you were almost addicted to them.

-But as time wore on, the highs diminished.
+But as weeks and months passed, the highs diminished.
 The reunions were tinged with bitterness and regret.
 The lack of a real, intimate connection left you both feeling depleted and empty.

 In the end, it all just fizzled out.

 Are You in a Love-Hate Relationship?